- Class: Actinopterygii

 The name archer fish reflects its ability to take down prey both underwater and above the water by spitting an “arch” of water at it.

 Thin set.
-Archer fish have an elongated body that is laterally compressed making it rather thin.
+Archer fish have an elongated body that is laterally compressed, making it rather thin.
 The shape of its face is pointy around the mouth.
 This narrow profile allows it to have precise aim when taking down prey.
-This fish can grow 10 to 12 inches in length.
-In zoos, they tend to be smaller at around six to eight inches long.
+This fish can grow 10 to 12 inches (25 to 30 centimeters) in length.
+In zoos, they tend to be smaller, at around 6 to 8 inches (15 to 20 centimeters) long.
 The dorsal fin sits farther back than most fish and the tail is rounded.

 Body bands.
 There are seven different species of archer fish, and all vary in band pattern.
 The most common is the banded archer fish.
 Their body is silver with a gold tint across the back.
 They have four to six vertical bands across the body.
 The first one drapes across the eye and the last is around the anal fin.
 The other species of archer fish are all similar in color, but some do have spots and/or fewer bands.